nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 Note.
 If Microsoft Azure database for PostgreSQL is used, the connection user needs to be in format `username@hostname`.

-For additional security, the super-user credentials can be removed after the installation.
-Database upgrades don't need super-user rights.
+For additional security, the super-user credential properties can be removed after the installation.
+However, do not simply delete /etc/xroad.properties file, it will be populated with migration database user credentials during install.

 ### 2.7 Package Installation